Beef and veal

 Q6.VIII.
 If the demand for licences cannot be fully satisfied, on what basis is the allocation to applicants made?
 First come, first served?
 Past performance?
 Is there a maximum amount to be allocated per applicant and, if so, on what basis is it determined?
 What provision is made for new importers?
 Are applications examined simultaneously or on receipt?

-Allocations are determined based on market share.
-If an allocation holder required additional allocation, they can request this once they have reached 80% utilization of their current allocation.
+Allocations are determined based on market If an allocation holder requires additional allocation, they can request this once they have reached 80% utilization of their current allocation.
 Additional allocation is granted on a first-come, first-served basis.

 Q6.IX.
 In the case of bilateral quotas or export restraint arrangements where export permits are issued by exporting countries, are import licences also required?
 If so, are licences issued automatically?